electronicvisions/brainscales2-demos/fp_singleNeuron.rst

     )

 - To quantify your observations write a program that sweeps over a current range from 0 up to 800.
-- Plot the firing frequency including its error over current.
+- Plot the neuron's mean instantaneous firing rate including its error over current.

 .. only:: Solution